-Specify the delimiter if necessary and choose the file type (Foil, RCC, Prepreg, etc.) and units for import and click Apply.
+Specify the delimiter if necessary and choose the file type (Foil, RCC, Prepreg, etc.) and units for import and click Import and Clear or Append as required.
 Choose the file from the list displayed in the Open dialog and click Open.
-Repeat the procedure for every file type; Click Done when all file types have been imported.
+Repeat the procedure for every file type.
 Save the file as a .mlbx library file.